Mak Chun Kit

+Career

 Mak's debut feature-length documentary film, The World's Most Fashionable Prison (2012), about fashion designer Puey Quiñones's rehabilitation programme in the Philippine's largest maximum security prison, was an official selection at Hot Docs Canadian International Documentary Festival 2012.
 It won the Audience Award for Documentary Film at the Lighthouse International Film Festival 2012, and the Gold Kahuna Award for Documentary Film at the Honolulu Film Awards 2012.
 Jennie Kermode of Eye For Film wrote, "For a film that contains so much suffering, with so many of its protagonists living grim lives, it's impressively buoyant."

 His second film, Little People Big Dreams (2014), about a little people theme park in China, was regional broadcaster Channel NewsAsia's first original feature film production.
 The documentary was selected for the 2014Sundance Institute Documentary Film Program | CNEX Workshop and Documentary Summit and won the Best Pitch Award at CNEX Chinese Doc Forum 2014.
 It made its world premiere at the 2014 CPH:DOX Copenhagen International Documentary Film Festival.
 The film made the Youth Jury shortlist at the 2015 Sheffield Doc/Fest.
 It had also won various awards, such as the Grand Jury Award for Best Documentary Feature at the Lighthouse International Film Festival 2015, Best Social Awareness Programme at the Asian Television Awards 2015, and a Gold World Medal for Documentaries at the New York Festivals Television and Film Awards 2016.
 Gary Arnold, President of Little People of America, wrote, "The beauty of Little People Big Dreams is that it shines a light on the dwarf theme park in China, and it lets the dwarf performers tell their own story, and it allows viewers to reach their own conclusion about the theme park."